mbadry1/Top-Deep-Learning/readme.md

 # Top deep learning Github repositories

 Here's a list of top 100 deep learning Github repositories sorted by the number of stars.
+The query that has been used with Github search API are "deep-learning".

 Date: 03/16/2018